 Here are two large Dungeness Crabs.
 For five or six people I usually serve one crab per person and one for the pot.

 How much crab to feed a person.
 How much crab meat from a crab and other yielding factors:

 The amount of meat from a crab varies as to the size and specie of the crab.
 For instance, a Dungeness crab can weigh up to five pounds and usually comes in at between one and one-half and three pounds.
 The meat-to-shell ratio is about 25%.
 I recently picked 2.89 pounds of Dungeness crab which resulted in 11 ounces of crab meat or about 24%.
 I usually buy one large Dungeness per person plus one for the pot when I serve five or six guests.

 An Alaskan King crab can weigh up to twenty-five pounds and yield over six pounds of meat.
-If we consider only the legs; I would bet the yield of meat-to-shell would exceed 50%.
+If we consider only the legs; the yield of meat-to-shell is about 76%.

 Blue crab yields between ten and fourteen percent meat-to-shell.
 I once was eating Blue crab on the Chesapeake Bay and had to order French fries because I remained hungry without something other than the crab.

 Another statistic of value to people eating Blue crabs is the number of crabs per bushel.
 Very large crabs (slightly over 6 inches) will number between 60 and 70 crabs per bushel.
 Medium crabs (about 5 inches) will number between 85 and 100 crabs per bushel.
 I am told one bushel of Blue crab will feed about ten to twelve people.